-Like all developmental milestones, our little ones will develop their fine motor skills at their own rate.
+Like all developmental milestones, our little ones will develop their fine motor skills at their own rate through some of the fine motor skills activities they encounter daily.
 For example, one baby may learn to shake a rattle at three months, while a baby of the same age might not shake a rattle until a month later.
 This is normal.
 However, there are plenty of ways a parent or caregiver can encourage fine motor skill development, including incorporating it into play with easily obtained everyday items – no expensive toys necessary!

 In today’s post, we’re talking about fine motor skill development in children and how to use inexpensive everyday items around the house for simple play activities that encourage the learning and growth of these skills.